How do I enforce a judgment?

 Can you enforce judgments awarded in other countries?

-If the defendant is based in England or Wales, then the judgment can be enforced by us.
+If the defendant is based in England or Wales or has assets located here, then the overseas judgment can be enforced by us.
 You can read more here.

 We have a large volume of unpaid judgments - can you help?

-Yes, we have a service called Simplicity which is designed for organisations with large numbers of judgments.
+Yes, we are set up to support organisations with large numbers of judgments.
 Please contact us on 0333 001 5100 to find out more.

 What is your policy regarding vulnerable debtors?